 Obligations under the Criminal Disclosure Act 2008 begin with the commencement of proceedings and continue for as long as information related to the proceedings is held by Police.
 All requests for information that is covered by sections 12 and 13 of the CDA and that is "relevant" to the matter before the Court must be considered under the CDA.
-(For further information, refer to the Criminal disclosure Police Manual chapter, including the procedures for electronic criminal disclosure).
+(For further information, refer to the Criminal disclosure Police Manual chapter).